LifesLight/CMancala/README.md

 All solvers use Negamax + Alpha-Beta.
 They handle double moves.

 * **Double move handling:** Search adjusts when the same player continues or turn switches.
 * **Aspiration windows + iterative deepening:** Enables time-limited searches and better performance.
-(Skipped for LOCAL with infinite depth and time)
+When configured for infinite depth and time, the LOCAL solver switches to a **Binary Search Aspiration Window** algorithm.
+It completely skips iterative deepening and instead performs a binary search over the bounds of the total stone count.
+It uses null-window searches.
 * **Move ordering:** Prioritizes promising moves early.
 Improves pruning.
 * **Clip:** Changes solver behavior to only search for wins/losses.
 Useful if you only want to see if a move is winning or losing, not "how winning" or "how losing".
 In losing positions it will always pick the first IDX move if no win is found so it most likely won't return to a winning position.